-Students must obtain a signed statement on their academic standing (grade) in the class and the instructor's recommendation.
-The request must then be approved by the academic advisor, Associate Dean for Undergraduate Studies, and Chair of the Committee on Academic Admissions and Scholastic Standing (CAASS).
-The drop request is to be made on a form obtainable from the USP Office which requires the signatures of all of the above parties.
+Students must request documentation from the instructor supporting their academic standing (grade) in the class and the instructor's recommendation.
+The request must then be approved by the academic advisor and the Associate Dean for Undergraduate Studies.
+If the request is not approved, a petition may be submitted and reviewed by the full CAASS Committee.
 A review of the initial request may take two to three weeks.
 Students should continue pursuing their existing academic schedules and meeting course requirements until they receive written confirmation of an approved change.
-If consensus is not reached, the request will be reviewed by the full CAASS Committee.